 6. Strengthening Fraud Prevention and Compliance

-Expense management systems can now identify fraud indicators through multilayered verification processes that analyze submission patterns and flag unusual activities, such as:
+AI tools in expense management systems can now identify fraud indicators through multilayered verification processes that analyze submission patterns and flag unusual activities, such as the following examples:

-Machine learning enables intelligent policy enforcement by “understanding” complex expense policies and applying them consistently across all reports.
+AI enables intelligent policy enforcement by “understanding” complex expense policies and applying them consistently across all reports.
 These systems improve over time, honing their ability to identify increasingly subtle patterns of noncompliance while automatically verifying expenses against internal requirements.
 When potential fraud indicators are detected, the system can enable immediate intervention by routing suspicious transactions for review, requesting supporting documentation, or suggesting policy-compliant alternatives, for instance.
+More robust AI agents can also draw greater context from other resources or proactively prepare further actions.

 At the same time, digital expense management tools offer preventive controls thanks to automated receipt verification and real-time policy guidance that alerts employees before they make noncompliant purchases.
 Automated approval workflows can expedite the process by making sure the right reviewers are involved at the right stages.